calaldees/teachingWorkshops/teacherTraining/behaviour.md

 ### Emotional conveyance as a tool

-Elaboration on emotion and anger - Sometimes children cannot identify with the severity if the wide _pallet of emotion_ is not used.
+Elaboration on teacher use of emotion and anger/discontent
+* Sometimes children cannot identify with the severity of a situation with just words
+* Sometimes a wide _pallet of emotion_ must be used
-I've tried to explain to groups of children.
+* I've tried to explain to groups of children.
 Sometimes they just don't understand.
-My words alone lack impact.
+My words alone lack impact
-I have to perform the pantomime of emotion to convey the message to the target audience.
+* I have to perform the pantomime of emotion to convey the message to the target audience
-I'm not angry at them.
+* I'm not angry at them.
 I don't hate them.
 They are normal children.
 But I have to pretend to escalate my emotional state to communicate the intention effectively.

 ### Computing Specific disruptions